 Most referees start small.
 Some volunteer to referee youth sporting events to get a taste of what it's like to be a referee.
 And don't worry if you've never played the sport.
 That experience might help, but it's not necessary.
-As long as you know the rules and can do the job, you can be a referee!
+As long as you know the rules, are really observant, and can do the job, you can be a referee!

 The next step is usually to become a licensed referee.
 You'll likely have to take a class, pass a test, and pay a fee to get a license to referee in a particular sport.
 You may also have to buy special uniforms to wear during games.